Orthogonal Delay-Doppler Division Multiplexing Modulation with Tomlinson-Harashima Precoding: BER Performance Analysis

 where $h_1 \sim {\cal CN}(0,\sigma^2_{h_1})$, $w \sim {\cal CN}(0,\sigma^2_{w})$, and ${\cal P}^{\rm PL}_{e,\ {4}-{\rm QAM}}$, ${\cal P}_{e,\ {4}-{\rm QAM}}^{\rm MNL}$, and ${\cal P}^{\rm MSL}_{e,\ {4}-{\rm QAM}}$ are derived in Prepositions 1, 2, and 3, respectively. \end{thre}

-\begin{remark} It is interesting to note that, on one hand, the BER of the single-tap system without THP is only effected by noise (shown by Fig. \ref{FIG4}(a)) \cite{b2}.
-On the other hand, the BER of classical THP systems is jointly effected by the {\it power loss} and {\it modulo noise loss} \cite{b1}.
-Interestingly, the BER of the proposed design is jointly affected by the {\it power loss}, {\it modulo noise loss}, and {\it modulo signal loss}. \end{remark} \begin{remark} It has been illustrated in \cite{b1} that for classical THP systems, the {\it modulo loss} and {\it power loss} are more significant for small modulation orders, while their impact is negligible for large modulation orders.
+\begin{remark} {We note that if the IDFT/DFT operations shown in Fig. \ref{FIG3} are discarded (or replaced by identity transformations), the proposed design will become the single-carrier system with time domain THP \cite{Review1}, i.e., the classical THP system.
+We clarify that the classical THP system has been well investigated, and it has been shown that BER of such systems is jointly effected by the {\it power loss} and {\it modulo noise loss} \cite{b1}.
+In addition to the above two losses, interestingly, the BER of the proposed design is additionally affected by the {\it modulo signal loss}, due to the consideration of DD domain data mapping and time domain THP.} \end{remark} \begin{remark} It has been illustrated in \cite{b1} that for classical THP systems, the {\it modulo loss} and {\it power loss} are more significant for small modulation orders, while their impact is negligible for large modulation orders.
 However, it will be demonstrated in the next section that this conclusion is invalid in our ODDM system with time domain THP.
 This is due to the {\it modulo signal loss} which was not present in classical THP. \end{remark}